 IFRS 9 provides a new approach for the classification of financial assets, which shall be based on the cash flow characteristics of the asset and the business model of the portfolio in which the asset is held.
 IFRS 9 also introduces an expected loss impairment model that is applied to all financial instruments held at amortized cost or fair value through OCI.
 Under the expected loss model, entities are required to recognize 12-month expected credit losses from the date a financial instrument is first recognized and to recognize lifetime expected credit losses when the credit risk on the financial instrument has increased significantly.
-Hedge accounting guidance has been changed to better align the accounting with risk management activities.
-However, IFRS 9 allows the existing hedge accounting requirements under IAS 39 to continue in place of the hedge accounting requirements under IFRS 9, pending the completion of the IASB's project on macro hedging.
+The adoption of IFRS 9 is a significant initiative for the Bank supported by a formal governance framework and implementation plan.